s1m0nB/bots-node-webhook-channels/README.md

 # bots-node-webhook-channels
-This repository contains my webhook example NodeJS projects for integration Oracle Digital Assistant using webhooks.
+This repository contains my webhook example nodeJS projects for integrating Oracle Digital Assistant using webhook channels.
-This project contains an example for using your chatbot over Telegram Messenger
+My first example project is for using your chatbot with Telegram Messenger.

+# Reference projects
+For connecting a webhook channel i used the Oracle Bots Node.js SDK available at https://github.com/oracle/bots-node-sdk For communicating with telegram , also using webhooks, the example project uses Node.js Telegram Bot API available at https://github.com/yagop/node-telegram-bot-api